Mregussek/MAREngine-docs/references/classes-ecs/sceneevents.rst

 Method should be called, when :ref:`TransformComponent<class_TransformComponent>` is updated, which means that if user called :ref:`recalculate<class_method_TransformComponent_recalculate>` method or updated component in any other way.
-As argument should be passed pointer to entity, which component was updated.
+As argument should be passed as pointer to entity, whose component was updated.

 Renderable
 ~~~~~~~~~~